 Korea introduced C94R1 which proposes modification to further enhance with clear explanations including editorial changes.

-The meeting appreciated editorial improvement suggested by C94R1 and comments from xxx delegation, and discussed how streamlining of WTSA Resolutions could make use of opportunity of the Inter-Regional Meetings.
+The meeting appreciated editorial improvement suggested by Korea in C94R1 and discussed how Inter-Regional Meetings could realistically facilitate streamlining of WTSA Resolutions .

+The meeting agreed on the importance of WTSA Action Plan for streamlining WTSA Resolutions.
+Due to lack of time, the meeting instructed RG-WTSA Rapporteur to capture all editorial modification suggested, the addition proposed by TSB in TD612R2 and meeting discussion progress on draft A.SupWTSAGL for bilateral offline drafting consultation.

-The meeting finalized A.SupWTSAGL as TD612R3 and agreed to submit it to WP1 and TSAG close plenary for agreement following the A.13 procedure.
+With agreement of consulted parties, finalized draft A.SupWTSAGL was submitted in TD612R3 to WP1 and TSAG close plenary for agreement following the A.13 procedure as A.Sup7.

+RG-WTSA prepared two TSAG liaison statements: TD678 to all ITU-T SGs and RTOs on A.Sup7 "WTSA preparation guideline on Resolutions" and latest WTSA Action Plan, and TD679 to ISCG, TDAG and RAG on A.Sup7 "WTSA preparation guideline on Resolutions".

 6 Development of a briefing note for WTSA Sub-committee/Ad Hoc Group chairpersons